Muhammad-Hamim/the-dish-diary-client/README.md

 * If you are new in this website you find the log in button on the navbar.
 But if you already logged into this website you will find your image
 * When you hover on the your image you will see you name.
 If you click on your image their is a dropdown section where you see your name, email and a logout button.
 * If you click on the log out button.
 You will be logged out form the website.
+* On the Hero section you will find a banner image and a welcome message